patternfly/patternfly-elements/docs/content/develop/step-2e.md

 }
 ```

 Note the required array at the bottom of the attributes property object: `"required": ["following]`.
-To make an attribute required, meaning it will inject the attribute with it's default value if none is provided, add the key name to the required array.
+This will set the `pfe-following` attribute as required.
+This means that if the attribute is not manually added to the component tag in the source, i.e.  `<pfe-cool-element pfe-following>`, then this attribute will be automatically added with a default value (if provided in the schema) when the component upgrades.

+For attributes with a set of specifically supported answers, such as a set of colors, the attribute is still of type `string` since the result assigned to the attribute is a string, but we can provide an `enum` against which to validate the input.
 Multiple values are comma separated.

-For attributes with a set of specifically supported answers, such as a set of colors, the attribute is still of type `string` since the result assigned to the attribute is a string, but we can provide an `enum` against which to validate the input:

 ```
 "color": {